 10. Research supervision and leadership experience

-- Activities as the officially appointed supervisor of undergraduate and postgraduate students: number of supervisees by degree programme or their names and graduation dates, principal supervisor/co-supervisor
+- Activities as the officially appointed supervisor of undergraduate and postgraduate students: number of supervisees by degree programme, principal supervisor/co-supervisor

 - Leadership experience in research groups or projects (specify the job description, for example instructing post-doctoral researchers)